FrankenBunny/iotproject/README.md

 Julia Johansson jj224iw

-# ProZone: An introductionairy IoT device for gamers.
+# ProZone: An introductionairy IoT device for gamers
 The ProZone is an IoT device developed by gamers, for gamers.
-The device can easilt be built by using the information and steps detailed in this file.
-The process consists out of obtaining the required materials, setting up the development environment, implementing the software, designing the user interface, and finally connecting all the steps.
-When following this guide, the process is estimated to take 8 hours.
+The device can easily be built by using the information and steps detailed in this document.
+The process consists out of obtaining the required materials, setting up the development environment, implementing the software, designing the user interface, and finally combining all the steps to create the IoT device known as ProZone.
+Using the information and steps detailed in this docuement the process is estimated to take 8 hours.

 *Give a short and brief overview of what your project is about.
 What needs to be included:*